aristov/DON/README.md

 ## Details

-`node` special field is used to specify the name of a DOM node represented by the object.<br> It supports the following values: `document`, `doctype`, `text`, `comment`, `element`.<br>
+The `node` special field is used to specify the name of a DOM node represented by the object.<br> It supports the following values: `document`, `doctype`, `text`, `comment`, `element`.<br>
-In depending of this value DON-object may have other special fields, such as: `element`, `content`, `attributes`, `name` etc.
+Depend on this value DON-object may have other special fields, such as: `element`, `attributes`, `content`, `name` etc.

 ### Examples